Scale Your Online Course Business with Our Proven Method

 - Offer wall / Thank you page

 Your lists are yours, and you do not need to pay a dime to send emails to them and promote your product.
 On top of that, you have the info-product benefit of not having to hold inventory or pay shipping or manufacturing like many companies have to.

-Once your info-product is of sufficient quality, you can just replicate it infinitely at zero cost.
+Once your eLearning program is of sufficient quality, you can just replicate it infinitely at zero cost.
 This means that you can offer this content at ridiculously low prices, just enough to pay for the time it takes to set up a promotional broadcast.

 Put in place a promotional calendar and start sending emails to your list 2-3x a week continuously to increase the Long-Term-Value of your prospects.

-Affiliates are often content creators with large followings.
-Whether it’s someone’s YouTube channel, Instagram page, or website, their goal is to affiliate their content with products and services that they can sell to their contact lists for a cut of the profit thereby allowing them to monetize their content.
+Affiliates are often content creators with large followings: YouTube channels, Instagram pages, or websites (through blogs).
+Their goal is to affiliate their content with products and services that they can sell to their contact lists for a cut of the profit thereby allowing them to monetize their content.